Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 What is the cost of a Family Based Green Card?

-You might also have to pay medical and biometric fees, as well as fees for having your supporting documents translated if they were issues in a non-English speaking country.
+You might also have to pay medical and fees for having your supporting documents translated if they were issues in a non-English speaking country.

 What is the processing time of applications for Family Based Green Cards?